Guided 8 Day Game of Thrones Summer Vacation Package of Iceland with Filming Locations & Reykjavik

 Cruising around the island, you will not only come to appreciate the breathtaking beauty of Iceland but also why its landscapes are so befitting to an epic fantasy world.
 Whether you are a fan of the show or not, this eight-day journey will leave you lost for words but happy you found your camera.

-Beginning with one of Iceland's most travelled routes, you will traverse the Golden Circle including scenery you may recognise as the passage to the Eyrie.
-You will visit Þingvellir park, the explosive geysers and the great Gullfoss waterfall, and have the chance to join excursions to the magnificent glaciers above this stunning vista.
+Beginning with one of Iceland's most traveled routes, you will traverse the Golden Circle, including scenery you may recognize as the passage to the Eyrie.
+You will visit Þingvellir park, the explosive geysers, and the great Gullfoss waterfall and have the chance to join excursions to the magnificent glaciers above this stunning vista.

-You will make your way into the north of Iceland, you may find yourself feeling like you're north of the wall as you enjoy geothermal areas, dramatic lava fields and mesmerising caves and waterfalls, visiting locations such as Jökulsárlón glacier lagoon and the Diamond Beach.
+You will make your way into the north of Iceland.
+You may find yourself feeling like you're north of the wall as you enjoy geothermal areas, dramatic lava fields, and mesmerizing caves and waterfalls, visiting locations such as Jökulsárlón glacier lagoon and the Diamond Beach.

 Embrace this vacation so you can first-hand explore the world of ice and fire.
 Check availability by choosing a date.

-If you don’t have time, or would rather just get to your hotel room, you will then take the airport transfer straight to your hotel in Reykjavík, where you can explore this northernmost capital of the world, and enjoy eateries, bars, and entertainment galore, before retiring to your hotel in central Reykjavík.
+You will then take the airport transfer straight to your hotel in Reykjavík, where you can explore this northernmost capital of the world and enjoy eateries, bars, and entertainment galore, before retiring to your hotel in central Reykjavík.

-Today, along with a small group of other travellers, you will explore The Golden Circle, the most popular sightseeing route in Iceland.
-Your experienced guide will not only show you the sights but will also introduce you to Icelandic culture and tell you stories along the way.
+Today, along with a small group of other travelers, you will explore The Golden Circle, the most popular sightseeing route in Iceland.
+Your experienced guide will show you the sights and introduce you to Icelandic culture and tell you stories along the way.

 You will visit three of Iceland's best-loved attractions on this day.
 One is the Gullfoss waterfall, which will undoubtedly set the standard for the natural beauty Iceland has to offer.
 If you are lucky enough to marvel at its beauty in the sunshine, you will no doubt be treated to the spectacle of rainbows in the mist splash back from below.